Blake Costanzo

-Early years
+Early life

 He played high school football at Ramapo High School in his New Jersey hometown as a linebacker and a tight end.
 He helped lead his team to two state championships.
 He played linebacker and tight end, and was awarded the Defensive Player of the Year Award.
 In his high school career, he recorded 210 tackles, 24 sacks, and 11 blocked punts.
 He was named three times to the All-League first-team, as well as the All-Bergen County first-team.
 In 2001, he was named the Defensive Player of the Year after recording 111 tackles, 15 sacks, and five blocked punts.

 College career

 2002

 In 2002, Costanzo recorded 34 tackles and finish fourth among the Leopard freshmen in tackles.
 He also made two sacks, while leading the team in forced fumbles with two.

 2003

 In 2003, he ranked third among the Leopards and seventh in the Patriot League with 94 total tackles.
 He also blocked a three kicks, and recorded 13 stops and blocked a PAT against the Colgate Raiders.
 He also recorded 12 tackles and blocked two punts against Towson.
 He also recorded 12 tackles against Georgetown and Columbia, as well as recording his first career interception against Holy Cross.